kr-colab/disperseNN2/docs/source/vignette.rst

 3. Training
 -----------

-In the below ``disperseNN2`` training command, we set the number of pairs to 1000; this is the number of pairs of individuals from each training dataset that are included in the analysis, and we chose 1000 in order to fit within available memory.
+In the below ``disperseNN2`` training command, we set ``pairs`` to 1000; this is the number of pairs of individuals from each training dataset that are included in the analysis, and we chose 1000 to reduce the memory requirement.
 The maximum number of pairs with 95 individuals would have been 4465.
-We've found that using 100 for ``--pairs_encode`` and ``--pairs_estimate`` works well, while reducing memory requirements.
+We've found that using 100 for ``--pairs_encode`` and ``--pairs_estimate`` works well, and further reduces memory.
 Don't forget to tack on the ``--gpu`` flag if GPUs are available.

 .. code-block:: bash

                 python disperseNN2.py \
                        --out temp_wd/vignette/output_dir \
+		       --seed 12345 \
 		       --train \
                        --num_snps 1951 \
                        --max_epochs 20 \
                        --validation_split 0.2 \
                        --batch_size 10 \
                        --threads 1 \
-                       --seed 12345 \
                        --n 95 \
                        --learning_rate 1e-4 \
                        --pairs 1000 \